InfiniBrains/smartcontracts/README.md

 All bans are temporary.
 The goal is to protect the typical user against some exploits.
 The temp ban has a hard limit that the company cannot change to further protect the users against abuse.

 # Ecosystem Fee
-The company receives this fee to sustain and maintain its long-term operations.
+- The company receives this fee to sustain and maintain its long-term operations.
 This fee aims to remove tokens from the circulant economy to monetize the company to make the business profitable and sustainable, ensuring the product's future development.

-The mechanic works removing a percentage of the transaction amount and transfer it to

 # Burn Fee
 - This fee removes tokens from the current circulating supply permanently.
 It effectively burns the token in an irrecoverable manner, so the user or the company cannot rescue it.